-Starting on Saturday 18th September 7.30-10pm, Blues in the Pews is a brand new monthly open mic and jam night at St John’s Church in Highbridge.
+Blues in the Pews is a monthly open mic and jam night at St John’s Church in Highbridge.
 Featuring house band Mossflower, all are invited to come along and enjoy the music, either in the audience or from the stage!

 Priest-in-Charge of St John’s, The Rev’d Martin Little says “Our vision at St John’s is to be a people of courage sharing God’s love across our community.
 This of course means we do all the normal things a church does, but it also means thinking outside the box!
 Live music is really popular in Highbridge, and we’re hoping that Blues in the Pews will appeal to music-lovers and musicians alike, many of whom have been starved of opportunities to perform during the pandemic.
 It’s all about bringing the community together to celebrate the gift of music.“

-Rev’d Martin played in bands for many years before training to be a Vicar, and his band Mossflower will be the house band for Blues in the Pews.
+Rev’d Martin played in bands for many years before training to be a Vicar, and his band Mossflower are the house band for Blues in the Pews.

 For more information and to keep in touch with future events, email firstname.lastname@example.org or check out www.facebook.com/bluesinthepews